|

 bind -x '"\C-g":ai_fill_line'

-# ~/.config/fish/functions/ai.fish
+# ~/.config/fish/functions/claude-ask.fish

-function ai
+function claude-ask

-if test -z "$endpoint"
+if test -z "$ANTHROPIC_API_KEY"

 end